handong1587/handong1587.github.io/_posts/leisure/2015-08-29-short-comments-on-movies.md

 *Kingsman: The Secret Service (2014)*: Colin Firth is gentle and cool, that church fight scene is awesome and cool.
 And I like *Free bird* even more.

-*Birdman (2014)*:
+*Birdman (2014)*: I didn't realize this movie was shot in ONE TAKE - at lease that was what it looked like.
+Indeed, this is incredible awesome!
+Filmmaking tour de force!
+The insight, the direction, and the cinematography, all superb.
+If you haven't seen it yet now it is a must!

  (2015-09-06) *Los cronocrímenes(Timecrimes)*: The story line is just like *Triangle*, but I have to say it is not so good as *Triangle*.
 And I found that this type of movies has its inevitable limitation: it has to use some kind of "wrap-around bandage" to make the whole story self-justified.
 It is easy to feel bored if watch this kind of movies two or more.

 (2015-09-18) *Spy (2015)*: Just a popcorn movie.
 What impress me most is that bunch of British dirty languages..